Tarzan Taborda

-Tarzan Taborda (Albano Taborda Curto Esteves) (May 27, 1935 - September 9, 2005), was a Portuguese professional wrestler.
-He is the most significant professional wrestling star ever to emerge from Portugal.
+Albano Taborda Curto Esteves (May 27, 1935 - September 9, 2005) was a Portuguese professional wrestler, better known by the ring name Tarzan Taborda.

 Career

 Born in Aldeia do Bispo, Penamacor, Portugal, Esteves became a professional wrestler after coming second in the Mister Europe bodybuilding competition.
 He wrestled over 4000 professional wrestling matches (without losing a single one in his native country) from the late 1950s until 1981, earning the nicknames Taborda Sputnik, Tarzan Curtys, White Angel (France), King Kong (Africa), Mr. Mexico, and Juan Perez, among others.